 I am not usually a spontaneous person when it comes to travel.
 I happen to be a highly organized planner with every single trip I take (personal or work), but when the opportunity arose for me to escape to Taipei for 24 hours, I couldn’t exactly say no. As the capital city of a beautiful, mountainous isle surrounded by the deep blue Pacific, Taipei is full of so much culture.
 Getting a quick glimpse of Taiwanese life made me realize that Taiwan is such a beautiful gem of a destination in Asia.
-Pioneers of democracy, gender equality, and even animal rights, it’s no wonder why Taiwan is full of energy and life.
+It’s no wonder why Taiwan is full of energy and life.

 A few days after arriving in Hong Kong, I flew on Cathay Pacific for the one hour flight to Taipei.
 This was my second flight ever with Cathay Pacific and the trip felt seamless flying with them, from check-in to landing.
 Flying to Taipei is incredibly easy from Hong Kong, so if you’re unable to fly directly into Taipei, I’d suggest connecting in Hong Kong.
 This was my first time flying out of Hong Kong International Airport, and being on the left side of the plane provided me with a picture perfect view of Hong Kong below.
 Heads up: double check to see if your country requires you to travel to Taiwan with a visa.
 For US travelers, no visa is required if staying under 90 days.